Can a Gluten-Free Diet Have Benefits for Everyone?

-According to a 2013 study, more than 30% of Americans are trying to eliminate gluten from their diet, but only 1-2% of the population has celiac disease, and just 6-10% of the population has non-celiac gluten sensitivity.
+According to a 2013 study, more than 30% of Americans are trying to eliminate gluten from their diet, but only 1–2% of the population has celiac disease, and just 6–10% of the population has non-celiac gluten sensitivity.
 A whopping 63% believe that eliminating gluten would improve their mental and physical health.
-The gluten-free lifestyle is, without a doubt, one of the biggest health trends of the 21st century.
+The gluten-free lifestyle is, without a doubt, one of the biggest health trends of the decade.

 What Is Gluten?

-As defined by the Celiac Disease Foundation gluten is a general name for the proteins found in wheat which help foods maintain their shape.
-Gluten makes up 75-85% of the protein in wheat and is what gives bread it’s soft and chewy texture.
+As defined by the Celiac Disease Foundation, gluten is a general name for the proteins found in wheat which help foods maintain their shape.
+Gluten makes up 75-85% of the protein in wheat and is what gives bread its soft and chewy texture.

 Grains that have this naturally occurring protein are: